warriorgraph/airbrake-docs/jekyll/_docs/airbrake-faq/reducing-error-quota-usage.md

 ### Accept only a portion of noisy errors

-Once you have identified the noisy errors that are depleting this config code will accept only a sample of the occurrences.
+Once you have identified the noisy errors that are depleting your quota, this config code will accept only a sample of the occurrences.
 This example is for our ruby notifier but you can use this strategy for any notifier that supports the add_filter configuration option.

 ```ruby
 noisy_errors = [Resque::TermException, NoMethodError, Redis::CannotConnectError]